Background

 The Tibetan Mastiff is a giant.
 Males can stand 26 to 30 inches tall at the shoulder, while females are slightly smaller.
 Their weight?
 Anywhere from 85 to 160 pounds.
 That’s a lot of dog!
 Their strong, muscular build makes them look even more imposing.

-These dogs are built for harsh weather.
-Their double coat – thick, coarse outer fur with a dense undercoat – keeps them warm in the coldest conditions.
-They come in a variety of colors, like black, black and tan, red (from golden to deep mahogany), and blue-gray.
-Some even have white markings on their chest or feet.
+These dogs are built for cold weather.
+They have a double coat – thick fur on the outside and a dense layer underneath – that keeps them warm.
+They come in colors like black, black and tan, red, and blue-gray.
+Some have white spots on their chest or paws.

 Personality: Loyal, Protective, Independent